-Income Tax Deductions allowed under various sections in old tax regime:
+Income Tax Deductions are allowed under various sections in the old tax regime:

-Under Section 80 CCC: Contributions made in Annuity plans in the form of LIC considered as Tax Benefit up to Rs 1.5 Lakh.
+Under Section 80 CCC: Contributions made in Annuity plans in the form of LIC are considered as Tax Benefits up to Rs 1.5 Lakh.

-Under Section 80TTA: Interest on saving account qualifies for deduction.
+Under Section 80TTA: Interest on a saving account qualifies for the deduction.

 Under 80CCG: Investment in Rajiv Gandhi Scheme.

-For a senior citizen, the limit extended to Rs 30,000.
-Also, preventive health checkup will cost up to Rs 5000 per month of family to qualify tax deductions.
+For a senior citizen, the limit is extended to Rs 30,000.
+Also, preventive health checkups will cost up to Rs 5000 per month for families to qualify for tax deductions.

 Under Section 80 DD: If a family member of a Taxpayer suffers from 40 percent disability, in that case, one can claim deductions for up to Rs 75000 for spending on medical treatments for disabled dependents.

-Under Section 80DDB: Person allowed to make deductions in Income Tax amounting of Rs 40,000 or more on treatment of specific diseases which are neurological diseases, malignant cancers, chronic renal failure, AIDS and hematological disorders.
+Under Section 80DDB: A person is allowed to make deductions in Income Tax amounting to Rs 40,000 or more on the treatment of specific diseases which are neurological diseases, malignant cancers, chronic renal failure, AIDS, and hematological disorders.

 Under Section 80 E: If a person is having an education loan and repaying the interest, then also qualify for income tax deductions.
 However, deductions are not allowed for repayment of the principal amount of the education loan.

-Under Section 80G,80GGA, 80GGB, 80 GGC: Person if making any donations to an approved body during a financial year are also allowed to make Income Tax deductions.
+Under Section 80G,80GGA, 80GGB, and 80 GGC: Persons making any donations to an approved body during a financial year are also allowed to make Income Tax deductions.

 About Income Tax rebates

-There are many confusions arise in the mind of a taxpayer in terms of Income Tax exemption, Income Tax Rebate and use of Income Tax deductions.
+There are many confusions that arise in the mind of a taxpayer in terms of Income Tax exemption, Income Tax Rebate, and use of Income Tax deductions.
 Although all these terms are beneficial to the taxpayer.
 Income Tax rebate includes those items which one claims from the total tax payable.
-Tax Deduction and Tax exemptions are claimed from Income and rebates claiming done from tax payable.
+Tax Deductions and Tax exemptions are claimed from Income and rebates claiming done from tax payable.

 Income Tax rebate claim under section 87A at the time of filing Income Tax returns.

-Income Tax rebate is available in case the Taxpayer is a resident Individual who is below 80 years and whose taxable income is less Rs 5 Lakh.
+An income Tax rebate is available in case the Taxpayer is a resident Individual who is below 80 years and whose taxable income is less than Rs 5 Lakh.